SpagnoloRobertoSebastian/FPGA-QPSK-Digital-Communication-Chain/README.md

 Since the FIR only needs to distinguish between the sign of the current symbol and the absence of a symbol, the hardware representation was reduced to a 1-bit symbol representation.

+## Hardware-Efficient PRBS Synchronization

+The BER receiver requires synchronization between the received PRBS9 sequence and the locally generated reference.

+A direct cross-correlation implementation would require additional hardware resources.

+Instead, a correlation-inspired sequential matching algorithm was implemented.

+For each candidate alignment:

+- If RX matches the local PRBS bit, the match counter is incremented.
+- If RX does not match, the local PRBS is shifted by one position.
+- After 30 consecutive matches, the transmitter and receiver are considered synchronized.

+This approach approximates the detection of a correlation peak while significantly simplifying the required hardware.

+## BER Measurement

+Once synchronization is achieved, the received bits are compared against a locally generated PRBS9 sequence.

+The error detector uses:

+    error = RX XOR PRBS9_reference

+Two counters are used:

+- Error counter
+- Total received bit counter

+BER is calculated as:

+    BER = number_of_errors / number_of_received_bits